jwhaney/jwhaney.github.io/_posts/2017-07-07-jekyll-on-windows-10-via-bash.md

 ---
 layout: post
 title: Jekyll on Windows 10 via Bash
+date: 2017-07-07 10:30
+author: john
-categories: jekyll windows ubuntu
+categories: web-development
-description: While Windows is not an officially-supported platform, it can be used to run Jekyll with the proper tweaks.
-This page aims to collect some of the general knowledge and lessons that have been unearthed by Windows users.
+description: I came across this documentation on the official Jekyll site.
+I have not attempted this yet (my work machine is Windows 7 so I used another method - see my Installing Jekyll with Chocolatey post) but it sparked my interest and I intend to give it a go soon on a virtual machine when I have the time.
 ---

 I came across this documentation on the official Jekyll site.
-I have not attempted this yet (my work machine is Windows 7 so I used another method - *see my Chocolatey post coming soon*) but it sparked my interest and I intend to give it a go soon.
+I have not attempted this yet (my work machine is Windows 7 so I used another method - *see my Installing Jekyll with Chocolatey* post) but it sparked my interest and I intend to give it a go soon on a virtual machine when I have the time.

 ### Installing Jekyll
 If you are using Windows 10 Anniversary Update, the easiest way to run Jekyll is by [installing](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) the new Bash on Ubuntu on Windows.
+The installation guide seems pretty straight-forward, so follow the guidelines at that link before proceeding.

 ### Installation via Bash on Windows 10
 ***Note:*** You must have [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) enabled.